mberger/mberger/kubernetes/Getting-Started-with-Kind-Multi-node-local-k8s-cluster.md

-# Getting started with Kind: quick start a multi-node local Kubernetes cluster
+# Getting started with Kind: multi-node local Kubernetes cluster

 Kind, also know as Kubernetes in Docker is a tool for creating a local Kubernetes cluster using a Docker container.
 In this article, we are going to learn: